ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction

 \subsection{Salience Scorer}

-This module aims to accurately quantify the importance of key entities in news texts, i.e. Entity Salience (ES) \cite{dunietz2014new}.
-Although the prior study \cite{bullough2024predicting} has demonstrated that bi-encoder architectures can efficiently estimate entity salience, their performance is often limited by the semantic dilution \cite{hou2021improving} problem.
-In lengthy or unevenly distributed texts, the core semantics of key entities are diluted by minor content, resulting in their true importance being severely underestimated.
+This module aims to accurately quantify the importance of news entities, namely Entity Salience (ES) \cite{dunietz2014new}.
+Although the prior study \cite{bullough2024predicting} has demonstrated that bi-encoder architectures can efficiently estimate entity salience, their performance is often limited by semantic dilution \cite{hou2021improving} problem, which leads to severe underestimation of the importance of key entities.

 We propose a novel \textbf{Hierarchical Salience} that avoids a single, coarse evaluation between an entity and the whole text.
-It decomposes an entity’s overall importance into two orthogonal and multiplicative components: Local Salience $\mathcal{S}_{\text{local}}$ and Global Salience $\mathcal{S}_{\text{global}}$.
-Local Salience measures the semantic alignment between the entity and its immediate context, and Global Salience measures how much the local context contributes to the text’s main content.
+It decomposes an entity's overall importance into two orthogonal and multiplicative components: Local Salience $\mathcal{S}_{\text{local}}$ and Global Salience $\mathcal{S}_{\text{global}}$.
+Local Salience measures the semantic alignment between the entity and its immediate context, and Global Salience measures how much the local context contributes to the text's main content.

 Formally, for a news text $ T $ that is an ordered sequence of sentences, consider any entity $ U_i $ that appears in sentence $ s_j $.
 We define its local context as $ \mathcal{C}(U_i) = s_{j-1} \oplus s_j \oplus s_{j+1} $.
 Aligned with \cite{bullough2024predicting}, we use a unified Sentence-BERT (SBERT) \cite{reimers2019sentence} encoder $ \mathcal{M}_{\text{SBERT}}(\cdot) $ to embed the entity $ U_i $, its local context $ \mathcal{C}(U_i) $, and the full text $ T $ to vectors $ \mathbf{v}_{U_i} $, $ \mathbf{v}_{\mathcal{C}(U_i)} $, and $ \mathbf{v}_{T} $.
 The hierarchical salience $\mathcal{S}_{\text{hier}}(U_i) $ is derived from the product of these two components as